bnikolaus/CurseOfStrahdNotes/Character.md

 - Not the sharpest knife in the drawer = someone crazy
 - a stubbie short of a six pack = someone crazy
 - Don’t be a drongo mate = asshole
+- that one is, Thick as a brick - not smart

 # Things
 - woofa - dog